Foxboron/Renard/README.md

 # renard

-A Clojure project to mess around with instaparse
+A Clojure library designed to ... well, that part is up to you.

 ## Usage

-`lein deps && lein run`
-Type stuff
-????
-Errors
+FIXME

 ## License